 A Journey to Better Health & Feeling Better During the Spring Season

 It is commonly said in natural health that your health begins in your gut.
 The health of the digestive system, or the gut, plays a big role on the health of your entire body.
-We talk about this topic, as well as the other foundations to better health in our Launch Into Wellness program.
+We talk about this topic, as well as the other foundations to better health in my Launch Into Wellness virtual coaching platform.

 If your digestive system is out of balance, it could be missing out on absorbing important nutrients that are essential for maintaining a healthy body.
 Also, if your digestive system is not flowing smoothly on a schedule with bowel movements, your body is likely holding onto toxins that can build up overtime.